 f.
 Determine whether a performance indicator program or equivalent for internal radiation exposure has been developed and implemented.

 g.
-Determine how the respiratory protection program addresses IN 88-100, the OSHA/NRC MOU, Attachment 1 ection 3.d, for non-radioactive airborne hazards present in radiologically controlled areas of the plant.
+Determine how the respiratory protection program addresses IN 88-100, the OSHA/NRC MOU, Attachment 1 Section 3.d, for non-radioactive airborne hazards present in radiologically controlled areas of the plant.

 83534-03 RESOURCE ESTIMATE